intel-analytics/ipex-llm/docs/docs/nnframes/NNEstimator.md

    with the featurePreprocessing and labelPreprocessing.
 This constructor provides more flexibility in supporting extra data types.

-Meanwhile, for advanced use case (e.g. model with multiple input tensor), `NNEstimator` supports:
+Meanwhile, for advanced use cases (e.g. model with multiple input tensor), `NNEstimator` supports:
 `setSamplePreprocessing(value: Preprocessing[(Any, Option[Any]), Sample[T]])` to directly compose
 Sample according to user-specified Preprocessing.